NovaMage/SValidator/README.md

 By using the `when` clause, you can add conditional stamenents to fields only under specific circumstances, as shown.

-**IMPORTANT : Implementation is not working properly and will be changed.
-However, this interface of functionality will remain**

 Final Notes
 ===========